antaz/llm/README.md

 [`LLM::LazyConversation`](https://0x1eef.github.io/x/llm/LLM/LazyConversation.html)
 object
-that can maintain a "lazy" conversation where input prompts are sent to the provider only when needed.
-Once a conversation is initiated it will maintain a thread of messages that provide the LLM with a certain amount of extra context that can be re-used within the conversation:
+that can maintain a "lazy" conversation where input prompts are sent to the provider only when neccessary.
+Once a conversation is initiated it will maintain a thread of messages that provide the LLM with a certain amount of extra information that can be re-used within the conversation:

 ```ruby